pachyderm/docs/content/latest/how-tos/developer-workflow/ci-cd-integration.md

 scientists and engineers.
 You can make it even more powerful by integrating it with your existing continuous integration and continuous deployment (CI/CD) workflows and systems.
-If you are just starting to use Pachyderm and not setting up automation for your MLDM build processes, see [Working with Pipelines](../working-with-pipelines).
+If you are just starting to use MLDM and not setting up automation for your MLDM build processes, see [Working with Pipelines](../working-with-pipelines).

-The following diagram demonstrates automated Pachyderm development workflow with CI:
+The following diagram demonstrates automated MLDM development workflow with CI:

 ![Developer Workflow](/images/d_developer_workflow102.svg)